jvgiordano/OSSMM-Version-1/docs/_pages/quick-intro.md

 <br>
 <br>

-**Performance:**
+# Performance:

-OSSMM offers more accurate sleep staging than many commercial wearables (smart watches, rings) at a fraction of the price.
+OSSMM promises to offer more accurate sleep staging than many commercial wearables (smart watches, rings) at a fraction of the price.